Associate Artist at Kestle Barton

 We first came across Paul Chaney’s work in the exhibition Wastelands at Newlyn Art Gallery in 2009.
 Casts of corn cobs that had failed to develop were displayed in a glass case; Crap Corn revealed something of the struggle of the horticulturalist and seemed to offer insight into the life of the artist.
 We were intrigued.

-In 2011 we commissioned Paul to make a new and expanded work, of a variety of failed vegetables, Crap Cornucopia, for our first mixed exhibition, In Abundance: Kestle Barton’s Flower and Vegetable Show (2 Jul – 29 Aug 2011).
+In 2011 Paul was commissioned to make a new and expanded work, of a variety of failed vegetables, Crap Cornucopia, for our first mixed exhibition, In Abundance: Kestle Barton’s Flower and Vegetable Show (2 Jul – 29 Aug 2011).

 Many people came forward, and out of their contributions and Paul’s own research, dug from within government data, he produced the Lizard Exit Plan – A 76 page document detailing how the current population of the Lizard Peninsula in Cornwall could survive the aftermath of an unspecified apocalyptic event, or “decouple from the economy of global capital for no particular reason”.

-Also included in this show was the Breast Plough’o’Metric – commissioned by CCANW for their current Soil Culture project and Kestle Barton, Breast Plough’o’metric is an accurate replica of an existing ancient breast plough which Paul found in Helston Museum during his Lizard Center for Apocalyptic Studies residency at Kestle Barton.
+Included in this show was the Breast Plough’o’Metric – commissioned by CCANW for their Soil Culture project and Kestle Barton.
+Breast Plough’o’metric is an accurate replica of an existing ancient breast plough which Paul found in Helston Museum during his Lizard Center for Apocalyptic Studies residency at Kestle Barton.

 Constructed in forged iron and green chestnut, Breast Plough’o’metric is fitted with a series of digital strain gauges and a small on-board computer to allow the operator to record the exact amount of effort needed to plough some land by human power alone.

-During May 2014, as part of Kestle’s public program and coinciding with the build up to the Lizard Exit Plan exhibition, Paul built the first in a series of architectural investigations using a fusion of locally found post-consumer waste and traditional low impact construction techniques.
+In May 2014, as part of Kestle Barton’s public programme and coinciding with the build up to the Lizard Exit Plan exhibition, Paul built the first in a series of architectural investigations using a fusion of locally found post-consumer waste and traditional low impact construction techniques (Encampment #1).

-An encampment of benders was made during a two day public workshop using locally grown willow, discarded yacht sails, bailer twine and silage wrap.
+Encampment #1 was an encampment of benders made during a two day public workshop using locally grown willow, discarded yacht sails, bailer twine and silage wrap.
 The encampment was exhibited outside as an integral part of the Lizard Exit Plan exhibition and tied in with the narratives of the exit plan research – the encampment was designed as a temporary refuge for intinerant farm workers roaming the Lizard peninsular in the exit plan’s post apocalyptic scenario.

-On Saturday 16th August 2014, as part of the programme – Off-Grid Weekend, participants of the encampment building workshops were invited back to Kestle Barton with their friends for an evening of fireside cooking, chat with the artist and camping overnight in the structures that were made in the May workshops.
+On Saturday 16th August 2014, as part of the programme, Off Grid-Weekend , participants of the encampment building workshops were invited back to Kestle Barton with their friends for an evening of fireside cooking, conversation with the artist and camping overnight in the structures that were made in the May workshops.

 During the day the group foraged around the Helford estuary with local expert Stuart Woodman.
-In the evening Stuart led a masterclass in rabbit butchery and cooked up The First Last Supper, the first in a series of post apocalyptic eating experiences designed by Paul.
+In the evening Stuart led a masterclass in rabbit butchery and cooked up The First Last Supper, the first in a series of post apocalyptic eating experiences designed by Paul in collaboration with local chef, Dominic Bailey.

 Paul Chaney b.
 1974, lives and works in Prague, Czech Republic.
 Recent solo shows and projects include: The Sun is Black, Museum of Art and Design (Benesov, 2012), and Divus (Prague, 2011); The Lonely Now, Goldfish (Penzance, 2008).
 Selected Group Shows: Islands, g39 (Cardiff, 2015); Second Autumn, Art Stations Poznan, (Poland, 2015); TURBOREALISM – Breaking Ground, IZOLYATSIA Center for Cultural Initiatives (Ukraine 2013); FIELDCLUB and Friends – Late at Tate St Ives (Cornwall, 2011); In Abundance, Kestle Barton (Cornwall, 2011); Garden Marathon, Serpentine Gallery (London, 2011), Art and War in the Last Resort, Kettle’s Yard (Cambridge, 2011), and PEER (London).
 Curatorial work includes delivering a programme of art events with philosophy publisher Urbanomic 2009-2010 and FIELDCLUB 2004 – 2012.
 Paul was a runner up in the 2015 Arts Foundation Prize.